 - INTERDOSE INTERVAL (formerly II): interdose interval for doses added using ADDITIONAL DOSES or STEADY-STATE column types

 - STEADY STATE (formerly SS): marks that steady-state has been achieved, and will add a predefined number of doses before the actual dose, at interval INTERDOSE INTERVAL, in order to achieve steady-state

 Loading a new data set

-To load a new data set, you have to go to “Browse” your data set (green frame), tag all the columns (blue frame), and click on the button ACCEPT (purple frame) as on the following.
+To load a new data set, you have to go to “Browse” your data set (green frame), tag all the columns (purple frame), define the observation types, and click on the blue button ACCEPT as on the following.